Award-Winning Washington and Oregon Injury Lawyers

 Google logo with "5.0" rating and five orange stars below it.

-Washington and Oregon take very different approaches to dog bite liability.
-Knowing which state you were bitten in changes how your case is built, what the dog’s owner can argue, and what your settlement will look like.
-Telaré Law represents dog bite victims in both states.
+Washington takes a strong stance on dog bite liability, with laws that favor victims and make it easier to recover full compensation.
+Knowing how Washington’s rules apply to your case shapes how we build your claim, what the dog’s owner can argue, and what your settlement will look like.
+Telaré Law represents dog bite victims across Washington state.
 We have recovered $1.1 million on a dog bite case where the insurance carrier opened at $125,000.

 Washington is a strict liability state for dog bites.
 Under RCW 16.08.040, the owner of any dog that bites a person in a public place, or lawfully in a private place including the owner’s property, is liable for damages regardless of whether the dog had previously bitten anyone and regardless of whether the owner knew the dog was dangerous.
 The one-bite rule does not exist in Washington.
 There is no requirement to prove the owner was negligent.
 There is no requirement to prove the dog had a vicious propensity.